Pauan/nuit/README.rst

    Each sequence of characters is the hexadecimal value of a Unicode code point.
 As an example, the string ``" fob`` is the same as ``" \u(66)\u(6F)\u(62)`` which is the same as ``" \u(66 6F 62)``.
 Because they are *code points* and not bytes, ``\u(1D11E)`` represents the Unicode character ``𝄞``

    Unicode code point escapes are necessary to include invalid characters (listed above).
 They are also useful in the situation where you don't have an easy way to insert a Unicode character directly, but you do know its code point, e.g. you can represent the string ``foo€bar`` as ``" foo\u(20AC)bar``

+   You can also use Unicode code point escapes to include newline\ [#newline]_ characters directly, so they won't be converted by the parser/serializer.

 Comparison